andrew-johnson-4/AI4P/README.md

 An embedding is a single step of natural induction.
 Each embedding can be classified by the existence of logic matching its given color.

+Depending on the algorithm used, inference may fail, and back-tracking can be used to reground the state.

 | name       | descriptive name             | definition
 |------------|------------------------------|--------------------------
 | black circle     | term                             | a